gelic-idealab/komodo/Local_Minimal_Instance.md

 ## Other

-Check the WebXR Device API to see which browsers are supported.
+Check the WebXR Device API to see which browsers are supported:

 * https://caniuse.com/webxr
 * Some browsers may work with the WebVR polyfill.